digital-asset/daml/docs/source/daml-repl/index.rst

 imported automatically.
 In addition to that, the ``DAML.Script`` module is also imported and gives you access to the DAML Script API.

-You can use import declarations at the prompt to import additional modules.
+You can use the commands ``:module +`` and ``:module -`` to control which modules are imported.
+You can also use import declarations at the prompt to import additional modules.

 .. code-block:: none